-Many use the iPad Pro for screen mirroring, effectively turning it into a drawing tablet like the Cintiq, and it is on this basis that they can be easily compared.
+Many use the iPad Pro for screen mirroring, effectively turning it into a drawing tablet like the Cintiq, and it is on this basis that you can easily compare the iPad vs Wacom.

 This article shows you the similarities and differences between the iPad vs Cintiq in detail, and by the end you will know whether the “toothed” screen of the Wacom Cintiq is better to draw on than the gloss iPad glass, and whether the iPad Pro Apple Pencil can compare on pressure sensitivity and detail in drawing to the Wacom Pro Pen 2.